JordynMarcellus/super-mario-curator/README.md

 We're using Google's Firestore with React, React Hooks and Grommet as our component library.

 Have a feature request?
 Found a bug?
 File an issue on GitHub!

+## Running

+You'll need a firebase account; you can use the .env.example file to see what environment variables you'll need to run the application.

+### Running

+Use `yarn start` to run the app

+### Build

+To come!